abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 him straight.
-However, in terms of my own practice, the fact that he insulted me is not the point at all because even if I do set him straight and he apologizes, in the future I may feel hurt or angered by a comment somebody else makes—I've done nothing to prevent that hurt and anger from arising when the same conditions recur.
+However, in terms of my own practice, the fact that he insulted me is not the point at all because even if I do set him straight and he apologizes, in the future I may feel hurt or angered by a comment somebody else makes---I've done nothing to prevent that hurt and anger from arising when the same conditions recur.
 It's an endless cycle for us if we go about things in this way.
 So we need to change our focus from being set on external conditions, such as what other people say and do, and instead focus on the way our attachments, cravings, and defilements move through experience.
-We can see that they aren't ours—they don't belong to us.
+We can see that they aren't ours---they don't belong to us.
 We need to recognize and appreciate that.

 The Pāli word *āgantuka* means newcomer or guest.
 An āgantuka monk is a visiting monk who comes from a different tradition, who may have different standards of Vinaya, or who does not know the way we do things here.
-In one sutta passage, the Buddha says that the defilements are visitors—that the mind is intrinsically pure, and the defilements come into the mind as āgantuka (AN 1.49-52).
+In one sutta passage, the Buddha says that the defilements are visitors---that the mind is intrinsically pure, and the defilements come into the mind as āgantuka (AN 1.49-52).
 So the defilements are merely visitors, they don't really belong in the mind.
 We have to see how these defilements arise and pass away, how they're not part of us and don't